On behalf of The Law Office of Gustavo E. Frances, P.A.

 An amicable divorce is often the best way to end things.
 Although spouses in Florida are required to share financial information, in a simple divorce you can always waive the financial affidavit.
 It will save time and avoid any complications or additional documents to submit.

-In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition the county you reside.
+In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition in the county you reside.
 You will also have to pay fees when filing the “Petition for Simplified Dissolution.”
 It’s possible you and your spouse agree on the division of assets yet it’s best to put everything in writing.
 You will both need to sign this document.

 There is always the chance that things will not go as planned.
 If this is your case, you may want to wear your best divorce boxing gloves.
 Every situation is unique and only you will be able to figure out what works for you.
 A contested divorce may be the best option as you will be dealing with legal matters that aren’t that simple.

 It’s possible to do it on your own if you haven’t been married for too long and don’t have many assets.
 Couples with more difficult situations involving multiple assets such as investment accounts and real estate can greatly benefit from a Fort Lauderdale uncontested divorce attorney.

 If you have any doubts about what’s the best legal approach for your divorce under your current circumstances, you can always contact a family law attorney in your area.
-Contact us today and schedule your initial consultation with Fort Lauderdale family law attorney Gustavo E. Frances.
+Contact us today and schedule your initial consultation with the Fort Lauderdale family law lawyer Gustavo E. Frances.
 Whether you choose the uncontested or contested approach, we understand the divorce process can make you feel physically and emotionally drained.
 In either case, the trial should be your last option as it can make the process lengthy and more costly.
-It’s best settling your differences before going to trial.
+It’s best to settle your differences before going to trial.
 Even if your particular case requires a trial, we are here for you and we will fight to protect your rights and the rights of your family.